fummicc1/EasyFirebaseSwift/AuthClient.md

 # FirebaseAuthClient

-FirebaseAuthClient is a client that helps us use a firebase-auth interface with ease.
+FirebaseAuthClient is a client that helps me use a firebase-auth interface with ease.

 ## Features